 A 'top hat' filter is fitted above every tip.
 Please ensure the flow rate through the 'top hat' filter is adequate for the tip size.
-Spray lines contain up to 7 sections and a boom valve controls each section.
-If twin spray lines are fitted, the operator has a choice of low volume application on one line with a medium volume application on the other, with both lines operating together, a high volume application is obtained.
+Twin spray lines are usually fitted to the boom, each line containing up to 7 sections and a boom valve controls each section.
+This gives the operator a choice of low volume application on one line with a medium volume application on the other, with both lines operating together, a high volume application is obtained.